tanersb/Steam_Friend_Lists/README.md

 Friend since time

 ## To do
--To be able to use the program not only with a steam 64 id, but with any link.
+- To be able to use the program not only with a steam 64 id, but with any link.
--Converting from normal link to Steam 64 id
+- Converting from normal link to Steam 64 id
--to do lines 237 and 238
+- to do lines 237 and 238